agsb/milliForth-6502/README.md

 The milliForth[^1] is very similar to sectorForth[^2], and smaller than sector Lisp[^3]

-The miniForth[^4] is another Forth to use in a boot sector of 512 bytes.
+The miniForth[^4] is another Forth to use in a boot sector of less than 512 bytes.

 ## Bytes?